Building a Productive and Effective Team: What the Best Executives Know About Team Productivity

 The Productive Brain: How Neuroscience Shapes Team Productivity

-Productive leaders’ mindset and mental function offer insights into building high-performing teams.
+The mindset and mental function of productive leaders offer valuable insights into building high-performing teams.
 Here’s what makes the difference:

 Growth Mindset

-Productive leaders believe that intelligence and ability can be developed.
+Productive leaders believe that intelligence and ability can be developed and improved.
 Based on Carol Dweck’s research, this growth mindset encourages persistence, learning, and adaptability—essential ingredients for team productivity.

 Neuroplasticity